AI has lowered the bar for entry into content creation

-From scaling up SaaS (Software-as-a-Service) companies purely on the back of good content to now ushering startups on content-marketing fueled path of growth.
-Madhav Bhandari, Head of Marketing at Early Stage Marketing, has certainly come a long way.
-In this freewheeling conversation, he ponders over the role of AI in the content marketing space and for content professionals, and what an ideal tech stack would look like.
-Let’s dive into the excerpts:
+From scaling up SaaS (Software-as-a-Service) companies purely on the strength of good content to now guiding startups along a growth path fueled by content marketing, Madhav Bhandari, the Head of Marketing at Storylane, has certainly come a long way.
+In this freewheeling conversation, he reflects on the role of AI in the content marketing space, its implications for content professionals, and what an ideal tech stack would look like.

 1. You are a marketing evangelist.
-Give us a glimpse into your career journey to date.
+Can you give us a glimpse into your professional journey?

 I started my career in SaaS marketing by accident.
 I wanted to start my own company, but I didn't know how.
 So I thought the best place for me to learn was to be at a startup and figure out how to build things from the ground up.
 At the time, SaaS was not as big as it is now, so I joined the first SaaS startup that I saw.

-I did that for about 10 years, and then last year, I decided to start my consulting and become an advisor.
+I did that for about 10 years, and then last year, I decided to become an advisor.
 Now, I help early-stage startups with their marketing.
-My site is also called earlystagemarketing.com.
+My site is called earlystagemarketing.com.

 2. What was the reason behind your decision to work with early-stage startups instead of larger enterprises or agencies?